SiclaitGitHub/ticket-lifecycle/README.md

 <p>
 4. Open and Address Tcikets

-- Make sure "Priorpty" is set accuratley
+- Make sure "Priorpty" is set accuratley.
-- Assign tickets to relavent team memember "Jane Doe"
+- Assign tickets to relavent team memember "Jane Doe".
+- Assign ticket to the relvent "Department".
 - Make sure "Severity" is set accurately "SEV A" for matters that immedietley affect business.
+-
 </p>
 <br />